 - End-plug weld defects.

-- Cladding creep collapse.
-Cladding collapse can be caused by densification of the fuel pellets forming axial gaps in the pellet column resulted in collapse from outer pressure.
-Since creep is time dependent, full collapse typically occur at higher burnup.
+- Cladding creeps collapse.
+Cladding collapse can be caused by densification of the fuel pellets forming axial gaps in the pellet column, resulting in collapse from outer pressure.
+Since creep is time-dependent, full collapse typically occurs at higher burnup.
 This type of failure can be eliminated through the use of pellets with moderate densification and pre-pressurization of rods.

 - Missing pellet surface

 - Internal Hydriding.
 Inadvertent inclusion of hydrogen-containing materials inside a fuel rod can result in hydriding and thus embrittlement of fuel cladding.
 Hydrogen sources were mainly residual moisture or organic contamination in fuel pellets/rods.
 This cause of failure has been practically eliminated through improved manufacturing.

 - Crud-induced corrosion.
 Crud-induced corrosion failures are either due to abnormally high heat flux exceeding heat flux or burnup corrosion limits or to water chemistry problems leading to excessive crud deposits.
 In BWRs, crud-induced corrosion was one of the major causes of fuel failure in the 1980s.

 - Delayed hydride cracking (DHC).
 Delayed hydride cracking is time-dependent crack initiation and propagation through fracture of hydrides that can form ahead of the crack tip.
 This type of failure can be initiated by long cracks at the outer surface of the cladding, which can propagate in an axial/radial direction.
 This failure mechanism may potentially limit high burnup